 There are several possible side effects of drinking alcohol with prednisone.
 Firstly, alcohol and prednisone may irritate the digestive tract, resulting in peptic ulcers.
 If you’re prone to indigestion or an upset stomach, mixing the two substances may cause digestive issues.

 As well as this, prednisone may lead to brittle bones and can increase the risk of osteoporosis.

-Steroids like prednisone provide side effects, including weight gain, increased appetite, high blood pressure, and steroid-induced diabetes.
+Steroids like prednisone produce side effects, including weight gain, increased appetite, high blood pressure, and steroid-induced diabetes.